BlackBoxVision/frontend-challenge/README.md

 # BlackBox Vision Frontend Challenge ⚛️

 QuizBox Vision is a question and answer game, like many others.
-However in this game, much more is put into play!
-Well, not really, but it was good for the summary.
+There's much more at stake!
+Well, not really, but maybe it's good enough to hook you up.

 The challenge is to build a web or mobile application, according to it convenient.
 It depends on you define the solution and create the components required.